Foot Locker + Nike

 Here’s Jared Goff pretending not to be Jared Goff.

 Show #3: An aerobics show.
-The scary scoreboard costume was too expensive to not be used twice.
+The scoreboard costume was too expensive to only be used once.

 While the videos rolled out, we built seeding kits in the shape of vintage cable boxes for key sneaker influencers: complete with a working remote, a TV guide, and brand new Air Max 720s (and won a Cannes Lion).